 These are just a few of the ideas that can help you keep nutritious food on hand.
 For more ideas on building and improving your diet, visit Choose My Plate.
+Please be mindful of any food allergies you may have.
 Be sure to speak with your healthcare provider or a registered dietitian about your personal nutritional needs.

 Want some tips that could help with your symptoms?
 Read this article to get started.